The Strangest Roadside Attraction in Every State

 Iowa: World’s Largest Swedish Coffee Pot

 Who wouldn’t want to get their photo taken next to the world’s largest Swedish coffee pot?
 This former water tower in Stanton is now painted with decorative flowers and hearts and could hold 800,000 cups of coffee.
 One more tie to coffee for this town: The actress who played Mrs. Olson in Folgers® coffee commercials happens to be from Stanton.
-Find out the strangest food laws in every state.

 Kansas: World’s Largest Ball of Twine